Southland Baptist Temple Organized December 13, 1953

 Land was purchased, plans were drawn, and in the spring of 1970, the groundbreaking for the new sanctuary occured.
 The building was completed in October, 1971.
 From this humble beginning, Southland Baptist Temple enjoyed a phenomenal growth.
 God has truly blessed these past 50+ years, and we look for His blessings to continue for the next 50+ years or until His coming.

-10:00 am Worship Streaming Live on Facebook & YouTube.
+10:00 am Family Worship.
+Also Live Streaming on our Facebook page.

 Currently No Wednesday Evening Services or Activities.